lazarusA/CoherentNoise.jl/docs/src/overview.md

 ### How is it used?

-In summary, you call a constructor depending on the coherent noise algorithm and dimensionality you want to generate, in order to create a "sampler".
+In summary, you call a function corresponding to the coherent noise algorithm and dimensionality you want to generate, in order to create a "sampler".
 A sampler can then be sampled from with the `sample` function, by passing to it a sampler instance, along with input coordinates for each of the sampler's dimensions.